 Q-tip: Go with the flow

 Planning something like this is a logistical Rubik’s cube.
 Be ready to change your plan at a moment’s notice, and make sure you have the time to put it into action.
 Start from your launch date and work backwards.
 You'll need to factor in production times and add wiggle room for delays and unexpected holdups.
 As with many things, it never hurts to have a plan B up your sleeve.
 The bottom line?
 If something can go wrong, it probably will, so make sure your event doesn't hinge on one single element.

 Once the smoke clears on one Q launch, we're almost straight into planning the next!
 It's fast-paced, but also gives us a great chance to learn from our mistakes, iterate and carry new ideas into the next event.
 If all this sounds like hard work, that’s because it is!
 But the payoff is well worth the effort.

-Look out for part two, where Hakon will dig deeper into logistics, and reveal how our launches are planned and rolled out.
+Check out part two, where Hakon digs deeper into logistics and reveals how our launches are planned and rolled out.